discord-modmail/modmail/CONTRIBUTING.md

 > However, most features that are rejected can be written as a plugin, and used on your
 > modmail, without blocking you from getting updates.

-If you are confused by any of these rules, feel free to ask us in the `#support` channel in our  [Discord server.](https://discord.gg/ERteGkedDW)
+If you are confused by any of these rules, feel free to ask us in the `#support` channel in our  [Discord server.][modmail-discord]

 ## How do I...